 possible exception of UKIP has any interest in drawing attention to

 them, and the mainstream media - for the time being at least

 - have other stories to fill their columns.

-first important point to remember is that before the
+to remember is that before the

 Brexit referendum, Theresa May campaigned - albeit unenthusiastically -